Network Integration Overview

 Networks provide the following integration surfaces:

-* **Block-building hook**: the block builder queries the Assertion Enforcer before including a
+* **Block-building hook**: the block builder or sequencer queries the Assertion Enforcer before including a transaction

 * **Registry access**: the enforcer consumes registry data (indexed from on-chain events) to discover which assertions apply